-Over a 14-year span, you can see the decrease in uninsurance rates, most notably the drop from 2013 to 2015 when the Affordable Care Act went into place.
+Over a fourteen year span you can see the decrease in uninsurance rates, most notably the drop from 2013 to 2015 as the Affordable Care Act went into place.
 Data indicates Larimer County has a lower rate of uninsurance than that of Colorado and the United States.
 Health insurance is recognized as a contributing factor to health outcomes, contributing to the affordability of health services and the utilization of primary care/preventative health care services (KFF, 2013).